ericholscher/ericholscher.com/site/blog/drafts/musings-programming-community.rst

 If you are in the wilderness,
 three days from civilization.
-If someone needs something that you have, it is a no-brained to give it to them.
+If someone needs something that you have, it is a no-brainer to give it to them.
 This sense of comradery builds over time, and you become a very tight knit community.